 2. Multiple Streams of Income

 When your mailbox money coming in, is more than expenses going out, you are in good shape.
 But, we are aiming for something even better.
 A single uninsured source of income (like real estate for example) may offer great yield but substantial risk, illiquidity, and a lot of wear and tear over time.
 Until you have multiple streams of income, with more than one from a completely secure source, you do not have enough.
-These are four that will show up on every Financial Freedom Plan we build.
+These are four that will show up on every Freedom Day Plan we build.

 Social Security: Optimize to best navigate hundreds of claiming rules